+If you like watching classic movies then HMV stores in the UK have got an interesting mix of classic and recent DVDs: 2 for £10, 5 for £20.
 Having just recently pruned our home DVD collection, I wheeled into the store with my housemates, crying: “we can look but buy nothing”.
-Ten minutes later, we walked out – they had indeed bought nothing; I was … Continue reading Film: The Great Dictator” and I have over-justifications for all the others….
+Ten minutes later, we walked out – they had indeed bought nothing; I was … Continue reading Film: The Great Dictator (1939)